-Research from Dr. John Sullivan, a professor of Management at San Francisco State found that the most competitive companies, such as Google, hire less than 1% of their online job applicants and that the typical resume only has six seconds to impress.
+Research from Dr. John Sullivan, a professor of Management at San Francisco State found that the most competitive companies, such as Google, hire less than 1% of their online job applicants and that the typical resume only has seven seconds to impress.

 Simply put, the best way to hear about the best jobs and to get the attention of the hiring manager is through personal relationships.
-People like doing business with who they know and trust, which almost always takes precedence over having all the necessary qualifications.
+People like doing business with people they know and trust, which almost always takes precedence over having all the necessary qualifications.

 What is networking?

 Networking is a mindset.
 We are social beings and therefore already wired to connect and help others.

 Networking is using our natural social tendency with a strategy to see more opportunity and possibility by having a mindset of openness, curiosity & generosity, and the intention of helping others and helping yourself.